vlcn-io/vlcn-orm/NOTES.md

 pnpm changeset version
 ```

-Literaelly "version" rather than some version name/number.
+Literally "version" rather than some version name/number.

 Answer the questions.